-The central bank of Indonesia, Bank Indonesia (BI), recently issued a statement about digital currencies.
+The central bank of Indonesia, Bank Indonesia (BI), recently issued a statement about cryptocurrencies.

 Here is Luno’s position (and actions) regarding three areas of interest:

-First, BI has affirmed that digital currencies are “not allowed to be used for payment in Indonesia”.
+First, BI has affirmed that cryptocurrencies are “not allowed to be used for payment in Indonesia”.
 The Indonesian Rupiah (IDR) is the only means of payment that may be used and accepted by individuals and businesses conducting transactions within Indonesia.

-Luno acknowledges the BI statement and urges our Indonesian customers not to use any digital currencies as a means of payment.
-Luno no longer offers merchant API in Indonesia: this removes a means by which businesses could accept digital currency as a means of payment.
+Luno acknowledges the BI statement and urges our Indonesian customers not to use any cryptocurrencies as a means of payment.
+Luno no longer offers merchant API in Indonesia: this removes a means by which businesses could accept cryptocurrency as a means of payment.
 We only allow individuals in Indonesia to open an account, not companies.

 The use of Bitcoin for payments has reduced over the past year, in Indonesia and elsewhere in the world.
 This could be due to the increased network activity and transaction fees.
 Or the fact that many people treat Bitcoin as a long-term asset, rather than a day-to-day currency.